The best large format printer in 2024 for photographers, exhibitors and studios

 Expensive

-We found that The PRO-2100 delivers spectacular print quality for both color and mono photographic images, based on a range of 12 Lucia Pro pigment-based inks that includes that chroma optimizer we've already mentioned.
+We've tested this printer's direct predecessor, the PRO-2100, and found it delivered spectacular print quality for both color and mono photographic images, based on a range of 12 Lucia Pro pigment-based inks that includes that chroma optimizer we've already mentioned.

 There's support for a huge range of fine art media from the world’s best paper companies like Canson and Hahnemühle.
-We liked the auto paper cutter and we found that Canon’s supporting Professional Print & Layout software made the whole process quick and easy when creating bordered or borderless prints in custom sizes.
+We like the auto paper cutter and Canon’s supporting Professional Print & Layout software makes the whole process quick and easy when creating bordered or borderless prints in custom sizes.

-If you find a 24-inch print width to still be restrictive, the imagePROGRAF PRO-4100 and imagePROGRAF PRO-6100 are even larger and use the same ink cartridges and print heads for 44-inch and 60-inch print widths respectively.
+If you find a 24-inch print width to still be restrictive, the imagePROGRAF PRO-4600 and imagePROGRAF PRO-6600 are even larger and use the same ink cartridges and print heads for 44-inch and 60-inch print widths respectively.

 The best plotter for studios